 Downtown is proud of its Latino roots, which are remarkably preserved on Olvera Street.
 This is where Spanish missionaries built the original town, Pueblo, in 1781.
 This futuristic city, designed by top contemporary architects, is full of art galleries, concert halls, bars, and shops.

-You'll also find Little Tokyo, L.A.
+You will also find Little Tokyo, L.A.
 Live, the Fashion District, and Chinatown not to mention the Staples Center, whose inauguration in 1999 was a sign of the powerful renaissance experienced in this part of the city.